 In this lesson called German Alphabet (German letters), we will examine the pronunciation of the German alphabet and the letters in German one by one.

 German alphabet i.e. das Deutsche Alphabet Lecture is very important especially for those who are new to learning German, it should be studied carefully.
 In addition, the differences between the German alphabet and the Turkish alphabet should be well known.

-In the meantime, we will see the pronunciations that come out with the juxtaposition of some German letters, we will see the letters found in German but not in Turkish and the letters in Turkish but not in German, we will consolidate what we have told with examples and finally we will finish our topic with the German alphabet subject test.
+In the meantime, we will see the pronunciations that come together with some German letters, We will see letters in German that are not in Turkish, and letters in Turkish that are not in German., we will reinforce what we have told with examples and finally we will finish our topic with the German alphabet subject test.

 Time to leave German Alphabet: Min 20 Minutes